-- 5.3 A student whose attendance is less than 66% in any semester, has to repeat the semester by paying stipulated fee along with the juniors after completion of the regular course. - 5.4 A student who is absent /failed in regular Semester-end examination, will be allowed to appear for the same examination along with their juniors by paying stipulated fee. - 6.0 OUTCOME BASED LEARNING METHOD-CONTINUOUS ASSESSMENT AND EXAMINATIONS: The assessment of the students' performance in each course will be Outcome Based Credit System consisting of continuous internal evaluation and semester-end examination.
+- 5.3 A student whose attendance is less than 65% in any semester, has to repeat the semester / attend special instruction classes by paying stipulated fee after completion of the regular course. - 5.4 A student who is absent / failed in regular Semester-end examination, will be allowed to appear for the said exams in the next semester / as and when conducted by the University, by paying stipulated fee. - 6.0 OUTCOME BASED LEARNING METHOD-CONTINUOUS ASSESSMENT AND EXAMINATIONS: The assessment of the students' performance in each course will be Outcome Based Credit System consisting of continuous internal evaluation and semester-end examination.
 The marks for each of the component of assessment are as follows: